multiversx/mx-docs/docs/developers/tutorials/energy-dao.md

     }
 ```

-Going futher to the `claim_user_rewards` endpoint, we can observe the same logical layout as with the `enter_farm_endpoint`, with a few particularities.
+Going further to the `claim_user_rewards` endpoint, we can observe the same logical layout as with the `enter_farm_endpoint`, with a few particularities.
 We start once again reading the user's payment and checking that all variables are in the correct state, before calling the `claim_and_compute_user_rewards` function, which does a few operations (calls the claim_rewards endpoint from the DEX farm, updates the farm state, burns the current __WrappedFarmToken__ and then computes and returns the current accumulated rewards of the user).
 After that, a new __WrappedFarmToken__ is minted, containing the up-to-date __farm_rps__.
 Finally, the new position alongside the computed rewards are then sent to the user, but not before wrapping the reward tokens, in order to be able to make the transfer.

 ```rust
     #[payable("*")]